Fiesta Bowl: Parade

-One of the Fiesta Bowl events, the annual Fiesta Bowl Parade, takes place in downtown Phoenix.
+One of the Fiesta Bowl events, the annual Fiesta Bowl Parade, takes place along Central Avenue in Phoenix.
 It features marching bands from high schools as well as the two universities participating in the Fiesta Bowl, and the two universities participating in the Cactus Bowl, along with floats, equestrian units, and a seven-member queen and court.
 The parade began in 1973.
 Grand Marshals include celebrities from sports and entertainment.

 In 2018, the parade sponsor changed from Bank of Arizona to Desert Financial Credit Union.
 Appearances in the 2018 parade included Cindy McCain and the marching band from Salem High School in Salem, New Hampshire, which was the group that had traveled the farthest for the parade.
+In 2026, the parade sponsor was Lerner & Rowe, a Phoenix law firm, and the grand marshal was WWE star Nikki Bella.

 Game results

 All rankings are taken from the AP poll (inaugurated in 1936), before each game was played.
 Italics denote a tie game.